global-asp/lida-alt-text/en/0008_a-man-and-a-girl-holding-hands-walking.md

 A girl drinking a soda.

 ##
-Someone putting sugar in their coffee.
+Someone pouring sugar into a cup of coffee.

 ##
-Someone stirring a coffee.
+Someone stirring a cup of coffee.

 ##
-A man drinking.
+A man drinking coffee.

 ##
-A man is sitting at a table with a girl and he is speaking to the waiter.
+A man sitting at a table with a girl and speaking to the waiter.

 ##
 A man giving the waiter money.

 ##
-A man and a girl leaving the cafe.
+A man and a girl leaving a café.

 ##
 * License: CC BY-NC-SA